Important Information

 Gift restrictions

-Some high risk patient care units may have restrictions of gifts that may be brought to the hospital (e.g. no live plants on Bone Marrow Transplant or Oncology).
+Some high-risk patient care units may have restrictions of gifts that may be brought to the hospital (e.g. no live plants on Bone Marrow Transplant or Oncology).
 If you are planning to bring a gift to a patient, please call ahead for guidance.

-Smoke- and tobacco-free campus
+We are a smoke- and tobacco-free campus

 No tobacco or smoking products, including cigarettes, e-cigarettes, marijuana and chewing tobacco, are allowed on campus.